raymondkaren19/SoftEngStudioFall17/CONTRIBUTING.md

 ####  Release Process

-* Automatic release
+* Automatic release to staging after merging to master.

 * Follow the release document practices of archiving and reproducibility.

-* TODO: Fill out the details on how we are going to release.
+* First release to staging.

+* Once staging has been tested to make sure it work, publish to production.